horda-dev/dart_examples/counter/client/README.md

 1. A `projectId` and `apiKey` are defined to identify the backend project.
 2. A WebSocket URL is constructed in the format `wss://api.horda.ai/[PROJECT_ID]/client`.
-3. A configuration object (`NoAuthConfig`) is created using the URL and API key.
-4. This configuration is used to initialize the `HordaClientSystem`.
+3. The `HordaClientSystem` is initialized directly with the `url` and `apiKey`.
+The `HordaClientSystem` constructor also accepts an optional `authProvider` parameter, but it is not supplied here as this project does not feature authentication.
-5. The `system.start()` method is called to initiate the connection.
+4. The `system.start()` method is called to initiate the connection.
-6. The root widget of the application is wrapped in a `HordaSystemProvider`, making the client system available to all descendant widgets.
+5. The root widget of the application is wrapped in a `HordaSystemProvider`, making the client system available to all descendant widgets.

 ```dart
 // In main.dart